eclipse-archived/ceylon-lang.org/blog/2014-07-14-wildcards.md

 and say that `List<out Object>` is the union of all types `List<T>` where `T` is a subtype of `Object`.

-In a system with usesite variance, the following code does not compile:
+In a system with use-site variance, the following code does not compile:

 <!-- try: -->